 Speed monitoring allows fleet managers to specify speed limits and monitor compliance with those limits.
 This is different to "On-Device Speeding" function, and that can be viewed here.

 Here is one example of how this can be visualised in TG.

 A specified "TG Asset Limit" on the asset: assets can be assigned a speed limit.
 For example a certain type of vehicle should never be doing over 100km/h.
 This is done under Assets->Manage Assets.
 Click on an asset to edit it.
 Go to the Log Events tab.
 Tick the Log Over-Speed box and specify a limit for the asset

-- A local limit specified by the road the asset is on: The TG-Pro billing plan allows the local speed limit to be looked up for each asset location.
+A local limit specified by the road the asset is on: The TG-Pro billing plan allows the local speed limit to be looked up for each data point (lat/long).
 The location is looked up in the TomTom speed-by-road API at the end of a trip.
 To enable this feature:

 - The organisation should have the "Local Speed" feature enabled: go to Admin->Organisations.
 Click Edit on the organisation.
 Go to the Functionality tab.
 Tick "Local Speed".